 So, what do you do when you’re just about at your wit’s end because your child won’t do his/her homework or brush his/her teeth just yet?
 What do you do when your every request is met with “just five more minutes”?

 There is evidence to suggest that encouraging children and adolescents to participate in decision-making might just be the most useful tool you could use to manage your child without losing your mind.
-“Autonomy granting” (you can read about that here) is a term used by development psychologists to refer to the assumption that parents are initially responsible for decision-making and then transfer this right to children through parent-controlled processes.
+“Autonomy granting” is a term used by development psychologists to refer to the assumption that parents are initially responsible for decision-making and then transfer this right to children through parent-controlled processes.
 This transfer of decision-making is considered a key element of parenting.

 When it comes to younger children, structured decision-making may be more appropriate.
 Structured decision-making involves shared responsibility that balances parental authority and child independence.
 It is widely accepted that granting children independence promotes positive developmental outcomes and helps children gain self-confidence by enabling them to act independently and experience their own mistakes.

 Encouraging your children to make choices is a win-win situation.
 Children’s demand for autonomy is a well-known phenomenon.
 It enables them to feel in charge and makes it easier for them to cooperate.
 Discussion and negotiation are an investment in children’s future decision-making.

 However, different things should be kept in mind depending on your child’s age.
 Below are some of the strategies you might use with your procrastinating child.